 Production Analysis

-Production status and trend of the bee honey was analyzed with in the study area.
+Honey production status and trend was analyzed within the study area.

 Production trend

-Following production trend was observed within the study area.
+A five-year production trend is presented in Figur 12.

 Figure 12:Production trend of 5 years

-As the study was conduct on the trend for the production it was found that production trend was on increasing side till 2022 and decreased by the end of 2023 to 19766 kg.
-The peak production was obtained on year 2022 with 1902 no of hive being used by farmers for bee honey.
+A production trend was rising until 2022, then decreased by the end of 2023 from 22858 kg. to 19766 kg. representing a reduction in production of 13.52% (give the percentage) %.
+The peak production was obtained in year 2022 with 1902 hives.

 Problem in honey production

-As per the study different problems faced during the production of bee honey were identified.
+Our study identified different problems facing honey production.
 After the identification of problem different ranking were allocated according to the index value obtained by the problem after the calculation.
 Rain had the highest index value of 7.9 and grazing had the lowest index value of 2.05.

-The major source of honey is Chuiri (Diploknema butaracea) and the flowering season for it is sep-oct (Adhikari-Devkota et al., 2023) .
-The rain fall in 2022 and 2023 was elongated till last of October, which decreased the collection of honey by bees.
-Floral primordial starts to fall at mid of October which couldn't be used by bees in honey.
-The major problem faced in production is rain.
-The change in the rainfall pattern extended till the mid of October is adversely affecting the bee honey production (Risal et al., 2022).
+The major source of honey is Chuiri (Diploknema butaracea) with flowering season in September-October (Adhikari-Devkota et al., 2023) .
+The rainfall in 2022 and 2023 was extended until the end of October, which decreased honeybee activity, their feeding, and honey production.
+The major honey production problem was rain.
+The change in the rainfall pattern adversely affected the honey production (Risal et al., 2022).

 Table 4: Production problem faced during bee keeping